mcnole25/fun-with-numbers/README.md

 BUT now this repo is being INVADED BY HTML FILES & MORE CREATIVITY, because I'm just like that 🤣

+This little description is a little bit outdated now, but I'm too lazy to update it. -_- zzz
 # Non-Lists

 ### HTML File: arithmetic-generator.html